forklovee/OpenGL_Zeldalike/README.md

 - Indexed drawing using EBO
 - Vertex and Fragment shaders getting inputs from CPU and passing data to each other (such as Vertex Color), also working shader uniform (wow.)

-### The list of horrible stuff
-- Lack of project structure

 ## Building
 CMake takes care of everything.